Mengshi24/263Portfolio/README.md

 6. A divider, denoted using the div tag
 7. A text span, denoted using the span tag
 8. Make some text bold, denoted using the b tag
-9. A footer section: denoted using the footer tag
+9. A footer section, denoted using the body tag

 <b>Basic CSS styling</b>